One thing I get asked quite a bit is how do I balance everything I need to do in a day?

 First of all…let me back up a bit…here is my daily schedule:

-I get up every morning and go to work (yes..I still work a full time job).
-When I get off work, I pick up my kiddos (ages 1 and 9) and
+I get up three mornings and go to work (yes..I still work a part time job).
+When I get off work, I pick up my kiddos (ages 8 and 16) and

 come home for dinner, homework, bath times, etc. After everyone is in bed, I spend some time with my hubby and after he goes to bed, I work on Client Angel for an hour or so each night.
 If I have a big project, sometimes I have to rearrange things to work on Client Angel longer but otherwise, I try to do that work when everyone else is doing other things.